 You are going to need somewhere to sleep at Burning Man.
 A simple tent works just fine on the playa, but be sure to stake it down with 1 foot rebar or very heavy duty tent stakes (the stakes that come with a tent will not cut it).
 LOTS of people tent camp at Burning Man (probably the majority, though I don’t know the statistics on that), so don’t let the Youtube videos convince you that you need an RV in order to enjoy Black Rock City!

 In fact, RV’s can be a HUGE hassle on the playa as it’s difficult (often impossible) to get them serviced, and by the end of the week they get STINKY from sitting in the sun with full holding tanks.
-In my non-Burning Man time I travel full time in an RV, and I would never take it to Black Rock City.
+I traveled full time in an RV for two years, and I never brought it to Black Rock City!

 My first burn I bought a cheap used tent off Craigslist for $15, and it worked perfectly for me.
 I filled it with a $5 sleeping pad and a $10 sleeping bag I bought at a garage sale.
 You won’t be spending much time in your tent so don’t worry about getting something large or fancy if you’re trying to keep costs low.